MaherSaif/devbox/README.md

 # Building a brand new development environment using Chef

+## This is NOT Complete yet, come back soon, I am actively working on it

 ## Prerequisites

 * You should have git installed on your machine and configure the SSH key on your github account, it's likely that your project repo is private so this is a crucial step.